 Harry took a bite of the sandwich.
 It was thick with slices of chicken; slices of crispy bacon, a thick slice of tomato, and mayonnaise.
 It was quite the best thing he's ever tasted as was the cold milk.
 He finished eating and yawned.

 Severus had finished his tea and got up.
-"I'll show you where you'll be staying tonight, Harry."
+"I will show you where you will be staying tonight, Harry."

 Harry followed Severus upstairs and into the wing on the right.
 He opened the door to a room.
-"This will be your room when we're staying here.
-There's an in suite bathroom and a small balcony that overlooks the ground.
+"This will be your room when we are staying here.
+There is an in-suite bathroom and a small balcony that overlooks the grounds.
 If you should need me during the night, my room is two doors down on the left side."